 Cancer Prevention Vaccines

 You have the power to prevent some cancers in your children.
-There are two cancer-prevention vaccines available for your children, HPV vaccine and Hepatitis B vaccine.
+There are two cancer-prevention vaccines available for boys and girls; Human Papillomavirus (HPV) vaccine and Hepatitis B vaccine.
 See Alabama HPV Cancer Rates for more information.

 - HPV vaccine can prevent 9 strains of cancer.